oz-emir/HeartDiseasePrediction-Pyhton/README.md

 # HeartDiseasePrediction-Pyhton
 The goal of this project is to build a model that can predict the probability of heart disease occurrence, based on a combination of features that describes the disease.
-In order to achieve the goal, we used Heart-Disease-Uci data from Kaggle.
+In order to achieve the goal, I used Heart-Disease-Uci data from Kaggle.

 	Explored data with visualization methods from Seaborn library and Matplotlib library.